bryanluby/ConferenceNotes/2019-04-SwiftByMidwest.md

     - *Why* is something happening?
 - Look for articulation points.
 Points where you can remove a node from a graph and cause it to become disconnected.
 Allows you to safely ignore parts of the problem space.
 - Keep a log of what you have done and what you have found.
 Helpful for yourself and your colleagues in the future.
-- Use Xcode custom quicklook inspector - `debugQuickLookObject`
+- Use Xcode custom Quick Look inspector - `debugQuickLookObject`
 - Swift 5 interpolation for better print debugging
 - Command-Shift-D reveal into view debugger inspector